TS-Base/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator/README.md

-# Multi-Agent Custom Automation Engine Solution Accelerator
+# Multi-Agent Custom Automation Engine Solution Accelerator - WIP

 Welcome to the *Multi-Agent Custom Automation Engine* solution accelerator, designed to help businesses leverage AI agents for automating complex organizational tasks.
 This accelerator provides a foundation for building AI-driven orchestration systems that can coordinate multiple specialized agents to accomplish various business processes.